Nap Rucker: Major league (1907–1916)

 Rucker played for the Brooklyn Superbas for his entire major league career.
 Rucker threw a no-hitter against the Boston Doves on September 5, 1908.
 He led the National League in complete games (27), innings pitched (320.1), and shutouts (6) in 1910.
 His best year was 1911, when he won 22 games for the Dodgers.
 He holds the Brooklyn Dodgers record for the most shutouts in the National League (38); most strikeouts (16) in a regulation nine-inning game, and the most 1-0 shutouts (3) in a 154-game season.
 He became strictly a knuckleball pitcher when his speed declined.

-MLB Hall of Fame
+Hall of Fame candidacy

-In 1936, Rucker became eligible for the MLB Hall of Fame.
+In 1936, Rucker became eligible for the National Baseball Hall of Fame.
 As a player who received more than 5.0% of votes cast, Rucker remained eligible for induction by the Baseball Writers' Association of America until 1946, when his time on the ballot expired after 10 unsuccessful appearances.
 His highest percentage of votes earned came in his final year on the ballot, receiving 6.4% of the vote in 1946.

 Following his unsuccessful nominations, Yankees Hall of Fame manager, Casey Stengel, said about Rucker, "If it hadn't been for Nap, I reckon I wouldn't be manager of the Yankees now.
 I wouldn't have even stayed in baseball."